LJKR2020/duurzaam-eten/README.md

             2. Create an account with your email address
             3. Open the email of JetBrains
             4. Confirm your account (link is in the email)
-            5. Fill the required inputfields
+            5. Fill the required input-fields
             6. Click on 'Submit'
             7. Go back to webstorm
             8. Click on 'Close'
       2. Click on 'Get from VCS'.
       3. Put the URL from the project in the input-field 'URL: '.
-      4. Click on 'Download and Install'.
+      4. Click on 'Download and Install' (GIT).
       5. Click on 'Clone'.
+      6. Restart Webstorm so Git will be enabled.
 5. Install NodeJS
    1. Go to https://nodejs.org/en/.
    2. Download NodeJS (Recommended is preferred).